UselessPickles/ts-enum-util/README.md

 Consider explicitly avoiding caching (via an optional param to `$enum`) if you are using `ts-enum-util` to work with an ad-hoc dynamically generated "enum-like" object that is specific to a particular function execution, class instance, etc..
 This is useful to avoid cluttering the cache and unnecessarily occupying memory with an `EnumWrapper` that will never be retrieved from the cache.

 ## API Reference
-!!!
-WORK IN PROGRESS / INCOMPLETE !!!

-See the source code or the distributed `index.d.ts` file for complete details of method signatures/overloads, detailed method/param documentation, etc.
+Also see the source code or the distributed `index.d.ts` file for complete details of method signatures/overloads, detailed method/param documentation, etc.

 See [Usage Examples](#usage-examples) if you prefer a "by example" reference.